- Real Estate

 1 (800) 455-8348Student Login

-All VanEd Texas Pre-License courses are approved and meet the new 2017 Texas Real Estate Commission (TREC) requirements for course content and online delivery.
+All VanEd Texas Pre-License courses are approved and meet the latest Texas Real Estate Commission (TREC) requirements for course content and online delivery.

 You have one full year to complete your coursework in our new and improved student learning environment.
 Call, chat or post in the coursework Q&A and a member of our VanEd Texas team will assist you.
 We are proud to be your educational partner and believe that our commitment to you and Texas Real Estate shows in our exceptional pass rates and world-class customer service.